Mixed media artist Dickens Otieno has been at the Manjano Visual Arts Exhibition in Nairobi March- April 2016.

 Photos courtesy of Dickens Otieno, except the last three, taken by Daisy Ouya.

-Postscript: Just this week, a major meeting of local and international experts on curriculum development was held, to review the Kenyan education system with a view to align it better with the country’s development challenges.
+Postscript: A major meeting of local and international experts on curriculum development was held, to review the Kenyan education system with a view to align it better with the country’s development challenges.
 Arts education is set to be re-introduced to the curriculum.